ResetXPDR/MSFS_AutoFPS/README.md

   - Target FPS dropdown allows editing inactive mode’s setting.
   - Dropdown background turns orange when target FPS differs from current mode.
   - VR-friendly: users can adjust target FPS in 2D before adorning and activating VR headset.
-  - Dynamic/adaptive FG of any type should be configured under Man FG.
+  - Dynamic/adaptive FG of any type set external to MSFS should be configured under Man FG, otherwise it should auto-detect.
+    - Target FPS is set using the NFR (1×) value.
+    - FPS displays as NFR because DynFG’s dynamic behaviour prevents reliable detection of its actual FG multiplier at any specific point in time.
+    - Forces MSFS as the FPS source as it provides the NFR FPS required for this mode.
 - **NFR (Native Frame Rate)**
   - Default non-VR, non-FG graphics mode (formerly “PC”).
   - Automatically selected when MSFS graphics settings do not enable FG.